fernando-duarte/ERP/README.md

   Export the ERP measures with recession dummy variables added

-- **Code/project_scripts/erp_principal_components.m**

-  This file runs a principal component analysis on each of the ERP model estimates (e.g. PCA of DDM), before being written to a .csv file with the addition of a recession dummy.
+- `Code/project_scripts/erp_principal_components.m` this file runs a principal component analysis on each of the ERP model estimates (e.g. PCA of DDM), before being written to a .csv file with the addition of a recession dummy.

-- **Code/project_scripts/create_term_structure.m**

-  This file constructs the term structure of the ERP, the expected excess returns over different investment horizons as outlined within the ERP paper.
+- `Code/project_scripts/create_term_structure.m` this file constructs the term structure of the ERP, the expected excess returns over different investment horizons as outlined within the ERP paper.
 This includes the counter-factual measurements, which leaves expected stock returns unmodified but adjusts the risk free rates from their actual values to the average nominal bond yields over the period 1960 – 2013.
 Further details are highlighted within the paper.

-- **Code/project_scripts/test_predictability.m**

-  This file runs regressions to test the predictability of the ERP models, as well as the principal components.
+- `Code/project_scripts/test_predictability.m` this file runs regressions to test the predictability of the ERP models, as well as the principal components.
   - Begin by testing the predictability of the ERP models, across the various time horizons computed, and selecting the best out-of-sample R-squared
   - Extend the regression process outlined above on the principal components, selecting the best by observing the out-of-sample R-squared

-- **Code/project_scripts/vintages.m**

-  Finally, we compare past vintages with our newly created figure, choosing to either extend or leave the vintage matrix unchanged before the values are exported to a .csv file for review
+- `Code/project_scripts/vintages.m` finally, we compare past vintages with our newly created figure, choosing to either extend or leave the vintage matrix unchanged before the values are exported to a .csv file for review

 ### 4.2 `/Code`
   This folder contains all the code to run the project.
 The code is sorted into a variety of folders.
 All the scripts that are called by the main file run_all.m are stored in Code\project_scripts.
-Functions used to compute model measures are stored in three separate folders, with separate sub-folder for dealing with Python (Stata) scripts as well as the WRDS software.
-These are provided below:
+Functions used to compute model measures are stored in three separate folders, with separate sub-folder for additional language scripts.
- - Code\functions
- - Code\Matlabsubfunctions
- - Code\NYFed_functions
- - Code\project_scripts
- - Code\python_scripts
- - Code\stata_scripts
- - Code\wrds_scripts

 ### 4.3  `/Input`
   This folder contains all the raw data that is needed to run the ERP project, these include resources from FRED, WRDS as well as various online resources.